roxelic-school/site/src/pages/content/computer science/project/docs/endpoints/edit.md

     - additional checks?:
         - is an existing username?:
             - YES -- return `nuh uh`
-            - NO -- apply theme
+            - NO -- change username

 once this endpoint is called with any amount of querys, if a single one is to fail they all will.
 The request can have none or all of these querys in any ammount and it will work proplery. the current frontend structures the request in a way so that when it is called only the nessisary querys are requested